botilka/botilka/README.md

 # BOTILKA

-An modern & easy-to-use Event Sourcing & CQRS library built on top of Symfony components.
+An modern & easy-to-use Event Sourcing & CQRS library framework.
+It's shipped with implementations built on top of Symfony components.

 It can leverage [API Platform](https://api-platform.com) to expose the `Commands` and `Queries` via REST.